BAR HARBOR COMIC CON

 Treat all cosplayers with respect.
 Harassment of any kind will result in being asked to leave the event center.

 3PM Kids 12 and under Costume and & Cosplay parade

-Must be accompanied by an adult( don not have to be dressed up, just be present during parade line up).
+Must be accompanied by an adult( do not have to be dressed up, or march, just be present during parade line up).

 4PM Costume and & Cosplay Contest.